 - The Designated Safeguarding Lead is Tracey Gulliford (Assistant Headteacher)

-- The Deputy Designated Safeguarding Leads are Emma Bonnin (Headteacher) and Marcia Harris (Pastoral care support)
+- The Deputy Designated Safeguarding Leads are Emma Bonnin (Headteacher), Ben Sadler (Deputy Headteacher), Marcia Harris and Natalie Broomes (Child and Family Support Workers)

-- The Designated Safeguarding Link Governor is Marta Tildesley (Vice Chair of governors)
+- The Designated Safeguarding Link Governor is Bashir Ibrahim

 What to do if you are concerned about a child